pybamm-team/PyBaMM/CONTRIBUTING.md

 ## Benchmarks

 A benchmark suite is located in the `benchmarks` directory at the root of the PyBaMM project.
-These benchamrks can be run using [airspeed velocity](https://asv.readthedocs.io/en/stable/)
+These benchmarks can be run using [airspeed velocity](https://asv.readthedocs.io/en/stable/) (`asv`).

 ### Running the benchmarks
 First of all, you'll need `asv` installed: